 About Blueport Commerce

-Blueport Commerce is the omnichannel solution for the furniture industry.
-Leading furniture companies work with Blueport Commerce to capture this billion dollar furniture e-commerce opportunity.
-We marry our clients’ bricks-and-mortar infrastructure and expertise with our decade of online furniture experience, innovative technology, and customized marketing services.
-For some retailers, the Blueport e-commerce platform powers their branded omnichannel websites, driving sales online and in their stores.
+Blueport Commerce is the omnichannel solution for the $78B furniture industry.
+We marry retailers' bricks-and-mortar infrastructure and expertise with our decade of online furniture experience, innovative technology and unique marketing and sales solutions to create modern, efficient, easy shopping experiences. $6.3B in furniture retailers choose Blueport.
+For some retailers, Blueport's SaaS omnichannel platform powers their branded websites, driving sales online and in their stores.
 For other retailers, we drive online sales through Furniture.com, our e-commerce website.
-For many, we do both.
+For many retailers, we do both.
+Our technology is transforming furniture retail, for the 4% of sofas that sell online and the 96% that don't.
 Learn more here.
-And, if you’re interested in working for Blueport, check out our e-commerce jobs on our careers page.
+And, if you’re interested in working for Blueport, check out our available jobs on our careers page.